 Will Drafting West Bengal

-Differences Between Power of Attorney and Will in India
+Difference Between Power of Attorney and Will in India

-The Powers of Attorney Act 1882
+The Power of Attorney in India

 The power of attorney gives a vast concept under the Powers of Attorney Act,1882.
 A power of attorney is important for long term care and there many types of power of attorney that comes under the general or limited power of attorney.